Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 #### Excercise:
 ## Connecting with what's alive in someone

-For many of the people who come to our nonviolent communication trainings, what I'm suggesting, focusing our attention on the present, on what's alive in the other person, what they're feeling and needing.
+For many of the people who come to our Nonviolent Communication trainings, what I'm suggesting, focusing our attention on the present, on what's alive in the other person, what they're feeling and needing.
 They tell me it's a rhythm they're not used to.

 They're so used to getting defensive when other people tell them what's wrong with them.
 They just fade out when people are using more words and they want to hear.
 They asked **what could they do to speed up their ability to just connect to what's alive in people?**